Spirits of the prominent and the ordinary haven’t checked out.

-It is described as a Spanish Colonial Revival styled Hollywood Boutique Hotel that rivals any of the upper scale hotels in Los Angeles.
+The Hollywood Roosevelt is described as a Spanish Colonial Revival-styled boutique hotel that rivals any of the upper scale hotels in Los Angeles.
 It is managed by Thompson Hotels.

-Guests walk into a two story lobby, decorated in a rich Spanish style, featuring hand-painted beams.
-The Hollywood Roosevelt today offers a wonderful mix of historical features and cutting edge amenities, that come sometimes with an extra fee.
-Some perks that come with a fee include: baby-sitting, in-room wifi, cooked-to-order breakfasts, water, in room honor bar, snacks, fitness center, massages and body treatments, Spa Services, Dry Cleaning/Laundry, Safe-deposit box, and many more.
+Guests walk into a two-story lobby that is decorated in a rich Spanish style featuring hand-painted beams.
+The Hollywood Roosevelt today offers a wonderful mix of historical features and cutting edge amenities, that sometimes come along with an extra fee.
+Some of the pricey perks include: baby-sitting, in-room wifi, cooked-to-order breakfasts, water, in room honor bar, snacks, fitness center, massages and body treatments, Spa Services, Dry Cleaning/Laundry, Safe-deposit box, a rooftop terrance, and many more.

 There are 300 guest rooms and suites, offering a variety of choices.
 The Hollywood Roosevelt also has 25,000 square feet of conference space and meeting rooms.

-Its ballroom, called the Blossom Room, is a popular place for receptions and social events of all kinds, as it has been since the opening of The Roosevelt Hotel.
+Its ballroom (called the Blossom Room) is a popular place for receptions and social events of all kinds, as it has been since 12 story hotel opened.
 The first two Academy Award banquets were held in the Blossom Room.
-Many other events throughout the hotel’s history were held in the Blossom Room.
+Many other notable events have been held there too.

-Named after President Teddy Roosevelt, this twelve story luxury hotel was built for the rich and famous; the biggest and brightest Hollywood stars.
-The Hollywood Roosevelt Hotel’s Spanish Colonial Revival style, found in its structure and its decor, was designed by architects Fisher, Lake & Traver.
+Named after President Teddy Roosevelt, this luxury hotel was built for the rich and famous: the biggest and brightest Hollywood stars.
+The Hotel’s Spanish Colonial Revival style was designed by architects Fisher, Lake & Traver.

-It was financed by successful movie stars; Douglas Fairbanks and Mary Pickford, and movie mogul Louie B Mayer, among others.
-This twelve story luxury hotel with 300 rooms and suites cost 2.5 million dollars, which was quite a chunk of change in 1927.
+It was financed by movie stars Douglas Fairbanks and Mary Pickford, and movie mogul Louie B Mayer, among others, at a cost of 2.5 million dollars, which was quite a chunk of change in 1927.

-Some actors and actresses stayed here for a period of time, when they were on their way up the success ladder, that brought them fame and fortune.
+Some actors and actresses stayed there for a period of time on their way up the ladder of success.

 Marilyn Monroe was a resident guest for two years when her modeling career soared.
-Her first magazine photos were taken at The Roosevelt Hotel, pool-side.
+Her first magazine photos were taken pool-side at The Roosevelt Hotel.

-Montgomery Clift stayed in room 928 for three months in 1952, while filming the movie, FROM HERE TO ETERNITY.
-During his three month stay at the Roosevelt Hotel, Montgomery Clift was learning his lines successfully and practicing his trumpet skills for this hit film, FROM HERE TO ETERNITY; a role that he received an Academy Award Nomination for Best Actor.
+In 1952, Montgomery Clift stayed in room 928 while filming the movie, “From Here to Eternity.”
+While he was there he learned his lines and honed his trumpet skills for this hit film.
+He received an Academy Award Nomination for Best Actor.
 Surely, this was one of the highlights of his life.

-By 1984, The Roosevelt Hotel had become a fixer-upper opportunity.
-Its owners stepped up to the plate, and spent a boatload of money, providing a 12 million dollar restoration/renovation face lift to this grand old Hollywood Dame of a hotel.
-She once more was a glorious, elegant, historical hotel, with modern amenities and perks that the well-to-do enjoy.
+But by 1984, The Roosevelt Hotel had become a fixer-upper opportunity.
+Fortunately its owners stepped up to the plate, and spent a boatload of money, providing a 12-million dollar restoration/renovation budget to save this grand old Hollywood Dame of a hotel.
+Once more she was a glorious, elegant, historical presence in tinseltown, with modern amenities and perks that the well-to-do enjoy.

-New artistic beauty has been added to the Roosevelt Hotel.
-According to the hotel’s website, they state “In 1988, British painter David Hockney completed a multi-million dollar mural painted on the bottom of the Tropicana Pool, which has since been hailed as one of Los Angeles’s greatest artistic and architectural marvels.
+New artistic beauty has also been added to the Roosevelt.
+According to the hotel’s website: “In 1988, British painter David Hockney completed a multi-million dollar mural painted on the bottom of the Tropicana Pool, which has since been hailed as one of Los Angeles’s greatest artistic and architectural marvels.
 Both the hotel and the pool have been designated Historic-Cultural Monuments by the City’s Cultural heritage Commission.”

-In 2005, another major renovation was completed, and was overseen by Dodd Mitchell.
-The spirit people who stay here seem to approve of the changes, and continue to enjoy their after-life at The Hollywood Roosevelt Hotel.
+In 2005, another major renovation was completed (overseen by Dodd Mitchell).
+The spirit people who stay here seem to approve of the changes, and continue to enjoy their afterlife.

 HISTORY OF MANIFESTATIONS